This blog may contain affiliate links. Read our disclosure policy for more info.

 After that, we headed to Glenorchy where we had a quick tour of the town before we were off again, but this time we were headed to somewhere even more remote!

 We drove along gravel roads next to fields full of sheep.
-Luckily it is spring and we saw tons of the cutest baby lambs running around in the fields chasing one another and their mums.
-After another short drive, we stopped in a gorgeous valley to learn about a few more Lord of the Rings scene locations as well as play dress up and have a picnic!
+Luckily it is spring and we saw lots of the cutest baby lambs running around in the fields chasing one another and their mums.
+After another short drive, we stopped in a gorgeous valley to learn about a few more Lord of the Rings scene locations as well as play dress-up!

 From this viewpoint, we saw the walking trees or Ents forest, the battle of Isengard, a scene from the hobbit, and lots more (that you’ll have to do the tour for yourself to find out!)